 The Candida Diet is quite a strict protocol, with a long list of foods that are forbidden.
-However dieters often complain that the hardest thing to give up is not the junk food, the fruit or the alcohol.
-What many people have the most trouble with is actually giving up their morning coffee.
+However, dieters often complain that the hardest thing to give up is not the junk food, the fruit or the alcohol.
+What many people have the most trouble with is actually reducing their caffeine intake.

-There are a number of reasons why you need to avoid coffee and tea while on the Candida Diet.
-Happily, there are also several very good alternatives that you can use to replace your caffeine hit.
+There are a number of reasons why you need to reduce the amount of coffee and tea that you drink while on the Candida Diet.
+Happily, there are also several very good alternatives that you can use to at least partially your caffeine hit.
 So read on for a few options that you can use to ease your way on to the diet.

-Why should sufferers of a Candida overgrowth avoid caffeine?
+Why should sufferers of a Candida overgrowth reduce caffeine?

 Firstly, caffeine drains your immune system by stressing your adrenal glands.
-Every time you drink coffee you are stimulating your adrenals to produce adrenaline.
-If you do this several times a day for a few years, your adrenals will get worn out and fatigued.
-When this happens, the adrenal glands fail to do their regular job properly, which is to regulate hormone levels in your body.
+Every time you drink coffee you are stimulating your adrenals to produce adrenaline and cortisol.
+If you do this several times a day for a few years, your adrenal glands and HPA axis may become dysregulated, leaving you worn out and fatigued.
+When this happens, the HPA axis fails to do its regular job properly, which is to regulate hormone levels in your body.
 This leads to symptoms like weight gain, mood disorders and disrupted sleep.
 Importantly, it also weakens your immune system response, which drops your defenses against Candida overgrowth.

-Although decaffeinated (‘decaf’) coffee is certainly better than normal coffee, it still contains small amounts of caffeine.
-When you’re trying to find a substitute for your morning beverage, you need to look a little further afield.
+Decaffeinated (‘decaf’) coffee is a better chioce than normal coffee.
+It still contains small amounts of caffeine and shares many of the health benefits that coffee can bring.
+This is a good option when you’re trying to find a substitute for your morning beverage, but you can also look a little further afield.

 So what are the alternatives?